qtnc/6pad2/api_python.md

 # The window object
 ## Methods
-void open(str filename):
+Page open(str filename):
 :	Open a file in the editor.
-void beep(int freq, int duration):
+If the file has been successfully opened in this instance, the page object is returned, otherwise None. void beep(int freq, int duration):
 :	Produce a PC speaker beep.
 void messageBeep(int id):